I was born in a wonderful place, Cortina di Ampezzo, where I live and work to this day.

 I started to travel abroad to sport climb and discovered a whole new world of rock climbing.

 I had found a style of climbing that was perfect for me and my enthusiasm for it is still strong.
 This enthusiasm has helped me to climb at a fairly high grade.
 My best effort being a redpoint of an 5.14a, but years pass by and there is less time to dedicate to training, I no longer climb this hard.

 In the meantime I attended training courses, which enabled me in time to qualify as an Alpine Guide.
 In 1984 I joined the Gruppo Guide Alpine Cortina (the local guides’ organization), which I am proud to be a part of and where I continue to work.

 What has always been a passion, became later on in the years a job: today I guide anyone with the desire of it up on these mountains on both complicated and easy ascents, summer and winter, trying to transmit to my clients the love I nourish for this area.

 If you have already been to the mountain with me I’d be grateful if you would review me on TripAdvisor.

 My guests often tell me how helpful it is to read past guests’ reviews before booking their own visits.

-Below, two old movies of the annual international Mountain Guides Climbing Championship.
+On the right, two old movies of the annual international Mountain Guides Climbing Championship.